Commercial Greenhouse Design and Construction: A How-to Guide

 Shadehouses are designed just like greenhouses but covered entirely with shade cloth material.
 These cloths protect shade-loving plants from direct sunlight and heat.

-Headhouses are used for many different purposes.
-For the aspects of cultivation that do not need to take place inside the actual greenhouse, headhouses can be used instead.
+Growers use headhouses for many different purposes, particularly for aspects of cultivation that do not need to take place inside the actual greenhouse.
 Some uses for a headhouse include:

 Sometimes headhouses are structured like greenhouses, allowing for light transmission.
-Other times, headhouses are designed like garages and warehouses.
+Other times, headhouses are designed like garages and warehouses using metal decking

 Greenhouse Tables